krawal19/beginner_tutorials/README.md

 To run talker node service, type the following in a new terminal after starting roscore and talker node from the methods mentioned above.
 After running the command the publisher message will change to "Text for simple" as mentioned in input string.
 ```
+$ source devel/setup.bash
-rosservice call /serviceFile Igotpassed
+$ rosservice call /serviceFile Igotpassed
 ```
 ## TF frames
-Use the below command to inspect TF frames /talk and / world.
+While the above process is running use the below command to inspect TF frames /talk and / world.
 Talker node broadcast tf transform to talk frame with world frame as parent.
 Here tf_echo reports the transform between any two frames broadcast over ROS.
 ```
-rosrun tf tf_echo /world /talk
+$ rosrun tf tf_echo /world /talk
 ```
-Running the above comand will give the similar output as shown below
+Running the above command will give the similar output as shown below
 ```
 At time 1542158681.347
 - Translation: [-1.413, 0.061, 0.000]